phaserjs/phaser/README.md

 * You can now load single layer Pyxel Edit TileMaps as an atlas (thanks @joshpmcghee #2050)
 * Canvas.getSmoothingPrefix will return the vendor prefixed smoothing enabled value from the context if set, otherwise null.
 * The Random Number Generator can now get and set its state via rnd.state.
 This allows you to do things like saving the state of the generator to a string that can be part of a save-game file and load it back in again (thanks @luckylooke #2056 #1900)
+* Device.iOSVersion now contains the major version number of iOS.

 ### Updates